code-iai/ROSIntegrationVision/README.md

 # ROSIntegrationVision for Unreal Engine 4
 This plugin adds ROS Vision Support to your Unreal Engine 4 Project.
 A specialized Camera can measure rgb and depth data from your Unreal World and publishes it into a running ROS environment.
-In order to use this plugin you also need to add the ROSIntegrationCore Plugin to your project.
+In order to use this plugin you also need to add the ROSIntegration Core Plugin (https://github.com/code-iai/ROSIntegration) to your project.

 ![RGBD Data in RVIZ](http://i.imgur.com/N45Pa28.png){:class="img-responsive"}